 2 – Target Your Audience

 You can use Facebook ads to get the word out about your yoga facility.
 Facebook ads offer a level of customization that few other marketing platforms can match.
 You can get really granular with your results by targeting specific area codes, demographics, and shared interests.
-You can create multiple ads targeting different audiences.
+Plus, you can create multiple ads targeting different audiences.
 You can even target lookalike audiences, which consists of people who are similar to your current yogi students.
 So first you can important a custom list of your members’ emails, then build a lookalike audience to reach more people that share the same demographics/ interests as your ideal clients:

 Combining Facebook ads with other marketing essentials like landing pages and video content can take your yoga studio to the next level.
 Local fitness studios who’ve embraced Facebook ads, landing pages, video marketing, email drip campaigns and retargeting have seen astounding results.

 3 – Follow Up